Cind3r/Reddit-Sentiment-Analysis/notebooks/README.md

             results.extend(preds)
     return results
 ```
 with prepending the topic sentence for classification with topic for that specific output.
+I'll consider uploading a clean notebook of the entire workflow when I have the time, but if you understand how to scrape the reddit api and save to a csv, there isn't anything fancy going on.